pa2si/portfolio-projects/README.md

-v 0.1.27
+v 0.1.28

 new:

+- stack logos in about now 30 instead of 34px
-- in Contact.tsx corrected the slideIn import
+- border-b in mobile view

   what's done: